alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ## Reasoning

-Having never used Docker before I noticed a clear art
+Having never used Docker before I noticed a clear need for it here since my ultimat